kubernetes/community/sig-security/security-audit-2021/RFP.md

 * Audited reference architecture specification.
 Should take the form of a summary and associated configuration YAML files.
 * Findings report including an executive summary.
 * Where possible and, in the vendor’s opinion makes the most judicious use of time, proof of concept exploits that the Kubernetes project can use to investigate and fix defects.

+## Questions Asked during RFP Response Process

+### Do we need to use our own hardware and infrastructure or should we use a cloud?

+Strong preference would be for the vendor to provide their own infrastructure or use a public cloud provider, just NOT a managed offering like GKE or EKS.
+The reasoning is to prevent accidentally auditing a cloud provider's kubernetes service instead of kubernetes/kubernetes.
+Depending on the scope and approach, it may make sense to use a local cluster (e.g. kind) for API fuzzing and anything that doesn't impact the underlying OS, and is an easy to use repeatable setup (see Methodology above).